infinum/wordpress-handbook/Automated testing in WordPress/Automated testing.md

 ### Debugging inside tests

-If you want to check the output of a variable inside your test just add
+If you want to check the output of a variable inside your test, just add

 ```php
 fwrite( STDERR, print_r( $variable, true ) );